betsybersson/betsybersson.github.io/_pages/about.md

 <h3>News</h3>

+- December 2025: Invited talk on Frequentist Prediction Sets for Species Abundance Using Indirect Information for the Slovenian Month of Science

+- November 2025: Invited talk on Covariance Meta Regression at University of Rhode Island's Department of Computer Science and Statistics seminar

 - September 2025: Check out an invited session I organized on citizen science data analysis at RSS 2025 in Edinburgh.

-- June 2025: Talk on Covariance Meta Regression at BNP in LA.

-- April 2025: Invited talk on Covariance Meta Regression at the Department of Statistics seminar at U Mass Amherst.